choudharymaira/EDA-Project-Hex-Softwares-Internship-/README.md

 # EDA-Project-Hex-Softwares-Internship-
+📊 Titanic Dataset – Exploratory Data Analysis

- 🚢 Performed EDA on the Titanic dataset using Python.
-Cleaned data, visualized patterns, and uncovered survival trends based on age, gender, and class.
-Tools: Pandas, Seaborn, Matplotlib.
+This project explores the Titanic dataset using Python libraries like Pandas, Seaborn, and Matplotlib.
+It focuses on data cleaning, handling missing values, statistical summaries, and visual analysis to uncover patterns in passenger survival based on features like age, gender, and class.

+🔍 Key steps:

+* Data preprocessing
+* Univariate & bivariate visualizations
+* Correlation analysis
+* Insights generation

+📁 Tools used: Python, Jupyter Notebook, Pandas, Seaborn, Matplotlib